• Skip to main content

 Denden Electric Town

-It’s a bright shopping street.
-The buildings are plastered with anime and manga advertisements.
+Osaka Nipponbashi Denden Town is a bright & lively shopping street.
+Its buildings are plastered with anime and manga advertisements.
 You’ll see cosplayers, maid cafes, and dozens of small video arcades.

 Depending on when you visit, you may also get to enjoy live music and interesting street performances.
-Keep in mind that Den Town is also one of the busiest places in Osaka, so expect large crowds.
+Keep in mind that Den Den Town is also one of the busiest places in Osaka.
+Expect large crowds

 Shop for fresh seafood and fruit at Kuromon Market

-After viewing some of the top Namba attractions, you may need something to eat.
-Find fresh seafood, fruit, vegetables, and meat at Kuromon Market.
-It’s a covered street spanning over half a kilometre.
+Built up an appetite while checking out some of the top Namba attractions?
+Find fresh seafood, fruit, vegetables, and meat at Kuromon Market (Kuromon Ichiba).
+The market occupies a covered street spanning over half a kilometre.

 Kuromon Market

-You’ll pass close to 150 stalls, shops, and restaurants.
+At Kuromon Market, you’ll pass close to 150 stalls, shops, and restaurants.
 The sprawling market is a great place to take in the smells of fresh food and find something to eat.
-Stop in at one of the restaurants to try essential Osaka dishes, such as Takoyaki (fried octopus) and Fugu (pufferfish).
+Stop in at one of the restaurants to try essential Osaka dishes, such as takoyaki (fried octopus balls) and fugu (pufferfish).

 Take a photo of the lion’s head at Namba Yasaka Shrine

-If you’re trying to decide what to do in Namba after you tire of shopping, get your culture fix at Namba Yasaka Shrine.
+Trying to decide what to do in Namba after you tire of shopping?
+Get your culture fix at Namba Yasaka Shrine.
 While the district has several shrines, Namba Yasaka is a unique destination.

 Namba Yaska Shrine

-The shrine resembles many other shrines, featuring traditional Japanese architecture surrounded by statues and carefully manicured topiaries.
+The shrine resembles many other shrines.
+It features traditional Japanese architecture surrounded by statues and carefully manicured topiaries.
 The unique feature is the lion’s head stage next to the shrine.

 Constructed in 1975, the lion’s head stands close to 12 metres tall.
 The stage is in the centre of the lion’s mouth.
 The gaudy design of the lion is a complete contrast to the traditional look of the shrine next door.
 Snapping a photo in front of the stage is one of the most popular things to do in Namba.